20 Most Common Paranoia Symptoms

-Paranoid people have an irrational mistrust of nearly everyone and everything.
+Paranoid people generally have an irrational mistrust of nearly everyone and everything.
 Every person they see is a suspect.
-They don't believe the things that people say, including the media, doctors, or friends and family.
+They usually don't believe the things that people say, including the media, doctors, or friends and family.

 This mistrust can be so severe that they don't trust what is in their food and therefore don't eat.
 They may not trust the mailman or the grocery store clerk.
 They often don't trust banks or other financial institutions and have trouble trusting in situations where they have little control.

 People with paranoia symptoms are also very suspicious, usually without cause.
 They suspect every one of wrongdoing.
 If a stranger looks in their direction on the train or along the sidewalk, they automatically assume that the person wishes them ill will.